svikashk/docs/guide/github-integration.md

 Sometimes your dev team can merge and close a pull request, but forget to complete the task.
 That can leave you with outdated information.
 With Zepel's Github integration, your developers can now simply close a pull request and Zepel will complete the task for them.

 In this article, we'll see how you can set up your Zepel account to integrate with your Github repository.

+__Before you begin:__ Ensure that you have Admin permissions for the GitHub repository.

 ## Integrate Zepel with Github